Mikeysax/mikey/README.md

 # mikey
-Mikey is a node command-line tool for generating React-Redux projects,  React-Redux containers, components, actions, reducers, helpers, and API User Authentication.
+Mikey is a node command-line tool for generating React-Redux projects,  React-Redux containers, components, actions, reducers, and helpers.

-Inspired by Rails generate and Devise; React and other JS frameworks could use more organization and structure so this was created in response.
+Inspired by Rails Generate; React and other JS frameworks could use more organization and structure so this was created in response.

 It is my belief that with organization and structure, applications can be built quicker with more efficiency.

+The basic API User Authentication was removed temporarily due to the new project generation boiler plate and will be re added in the near future.

 To Read More: http://mikeysax.com/mikey-react-generator
 ___